khashayarghajar/README/CONTRIBUTING.md

      - Be specific!
      - What actually happens
      - What you expected would happen
-> NOTE: possibly including why you think this might be happening, or stuff you tried that didn't work .
+> NOTE : possibly including why you think this might be happening, or stuff you tried that didn't work .

 - __you can report Bugs/issues by using__ :